-Recently, HBR published an article called “The Easiest Thing You Can Do to Be a Great Boss.” that highlighted the need for recognition within the workplace.
+Recently, Harvard Business Review published an article called “The Easiest Thing You Can Do to Be a Great Boss” that highlighted the need for recognition within the workplace.
 In the article, HBR highlights the additional value most people feel when getting a handwritten note over an email.
 Recognizing your team is an essential area of business I think many people neglect to think about.
 Make it personal and write the note by hand!

 I took Ken’s advice, and I have actively written thank you notes for about 17 years.
 The HBR article caused me to pause and think back on the power of these notes.
 Seldom will I get direct feedback from the person that I give the letter of recognition to.
 Despite that fact, I always see a difference in their spirit and attitude.
 It is a powerful tool that anyone can use, not just a boss.